basho/basho_docs/source/languages/en/riakcs/references/apis/storage/openstack/Using-Riak-CS-With-Keystone.md

 In a system that uses Keystone for authentication, there are three main entity types to be aware of: `tenants`, `users`, and `roles`.

-* **tenant** &mdash; A tenant is a collection entity that can contain a number of users
+* **tenant** --- A tenant is a collection entity that can contain a number of users
-* **user** &mdash; A user represents an individual that uses the OpenStack system
+* **user** --- A user represents an individual that uses the OpenStack system
-* **role** &mdash; A role is used to define a link between a user and a tenant and to indicate permissions of the user within that tenant
+* **role** --- A role is used to define a link between a user and a tenant and to indicate permissions of the user within that tenant

 The OpenStack `tenant_id` maps to a `key_id` to identify a user account in Riak CS.
 In OpenStack, only users who are assigned an *operator* role for a tenant may perform operations.
 Other users that belong to a tenant may be granted access using ACLs.